bcgood214/RiskAndReward/README.md

 # RiskAndReward

-Evolving individuals (in the form of trees) to asses offers/
+Evolving individuals (in the form of trees) to asses offers.